microsoft/VFSForGit.WWW/README.md

 # VFSforGit.WWW

-This is the [web site for VFS for Git](https://vfsforgit.org/), the technology that powers Git to handle repositories at Microsoft scale.
+This was the web site for VFS for Git, the technology that powers Git to handle repositories at Microsoft scale.

 ## Contributing